liborty/medians/README.md

     /// Fast medians of u64 end type by binary partitioning pub fn medianu64(s: &mut [u64]) -> Result<ConstMedians<u64>, Me>

-  on `u64` data, this is about twice as fast as the general purpose pivoting of `median_by`.
-The data is partitioned by individual bits values, totally sidestepping the expense of the pivot estimation.
-The algorithm converges well.
-When the data happens to be all bunched up within a small range of values, it will be somewhat slower.
-Then one might want to linearly transform the data and deploy the superfast `medianu8`.
+  on `u64` data, this runs about twice as fast as the general purpose pivoting of `median_by`.
+The data is partitioned by individual bit values, totally sidestepping the expense of the pivot estimation.
+The algorithm generally converges well.
+However, when the data happens to be all bunched up within a small range of values, it will slow down.

 ### Summary of he main features of our general median algorithm

 * Linear complexity.
 * Fast (in-place) iterative partitioning into three subranges (lesser,equal,greater), minimising data movements and memory management.
 * Simple pivot selection strategy: median of three samples (requires only three comparisons).
 Really poor pivots occur only rarely during the iterative process.
-For longer data, we do deploy median of three medians but again only on a small sub sample of data.
+For longer data, we deploy median of three medians.

 ## Trait Medianf64